 This preparation is for 2 people.
 You can easily double or triple the ingredients, and cook in the instant pot for the same duration.

-Once the garlic turns golden brown, add the cut bell peppers, potatoes and spices.
+- Once the garlic turns golden brown, add the cut bell peppers, potatoes, water and spices.
 Mix well.
-Sprinkle water with your hand.